 - Betsy Ross’s House offers an excellent portrayal of a working-class woman’s life in Colonial America

-- Elfreth’s Alley, the oldest continually inhabited street in America, features quaint brick homes that offer a peek into colonial Philadelphia
+- Elfreth’s Alley, the oldest continually inhabited street in America, features quaint brick homes that offer a peek into colonial America

 - The National Constitution Center explores one of the most influential documents in the history of the world.